eolivier8268/modbus-ctf/7 - Denied/writeup.md

 # Challenge - Denied
-We've found another modbus device.
+We've found another modbus device at 172.18.7.2.
 After doing some research, our SCADA guy told us that it is vulnerable to a denial of service attack.
 Crash the device to get the flag.
-The device's control panel is at 172.18.7.4:8080
+The device's control panel is at http://172.18.7.4:8080

 # Hint
 What does normal operation look like for this device?
 Can you mimic "normal," but at an extremely high volume?